-In addition, there’s been a trend in recent years to build smaller, more-efficient petrol engines and then equip turbochargers to boost performance.
-This, along with technology that can cut the engine when the car is stationary, has helped to reduce CO2 emissions (and thus tax costs) of some petrol-powered new cars to almost diesel-like levels.
+In addition, there’s been a trend in recent years to build smaller, more-efficient petrol engines and then equip them with turbochargers to boost performance.
+This, along with stop-start technology that can cut the engine when the car is stationary, has helped to reduce CO2 emissions (and thus tax costs) of some petrol-powered new cars to almost diesel-like levels.

 If you cover a high annual mileage with a lot of motorway driving, choosing a diesel car still makes a lot of sense.
-Although the diesel engines aren’t as smooth as a petrol or hybrid at low speeds, they require fewer revs at 70 mph, which results in quieter motorway cruising and superior fuel economy.
+Although the diesel engines aren’t as smooth as a petrol or hybrid at low speeds, they require fewer revs at 70mph, which results in quieter motorway cruising and superior fuel economy.
 As a result, you can expect to travel approximately a third farther per tank in a diesel-powered car than you would in the equivalent petrol model, which can lower running costs for high-mileage drivers.

 Mention hybrid cars and you might well think of the Toyota Prius.
 However, while Toyota gained a huge initial lead on rivals in this field, most other manufacturers now offer some kind of hybrid option.

 Some modern petrol and diesel cars incorporate what's called 'mild hybrid' technology into the powertrain.
-Unlike a full-blown hybrid, these cars can't really run on electric power alone as they don't have a big enough motor.
+Unlike a full-blown hybrid, these cars can't run for short distances on electric power alone as they don't have a big enough motor.
 Instead, a larger battery and a very small electric motor are incorporated into the petrol engine, harvesting kinetic energy when cruising and braking and then redeploying it to provide an extra surge of power when the engine needs it.
 The system can also assist the engine while it's shutting off and starting up again at traffic lights or junctions, which all helps improve fuel consumption.

-These make do without any kind of engine and instead use a much larger battery and at least one electric motor to provide a driving range between charges of anywhere from 80 to 300 miles, and sometimes even more, depending on the car.
+These make do without any kind of combustion engine and instead use a much larger battery and at least one electric motor to provide a driving range between charges of anywhere from 80 to 400 miles, and sometimes even more, depending on the car.